FonsecaGoncalo/analytics-assistant/readme.md

 ```
 Replace `your_database_name`, `your_username`, and `your_password` with the appropriate values for your MySQL database.
 This will initiate an interactive session with the data analyst assistant.

-You can also provide a file containing business rules or database field descriptions to give the assistant more context when answering questions.
-Use the --context-file flag to achieve this.
+To provide the assistant with additional context when responding to questions, supply a file containing business rules or database field descriptions using the `--context-file` flag.

 ### Demo
 ![DEMO_1](./assets/demo_1.gif)